gdotgordon/laff/README.md

 * `/v1/joke`   **GET** same as running the base url as above

 ## IMPORTANT NOTE!
 The name service at http://uinames.com/api/ imposes *severe* rate limiting to the point where this program can handle only a restricted load.
 The code was painstakingly written to be highly robust, concurrent, and scalable, but alas, the rate limiter on the name service kicks in with HTTP 429 and Retry-After response headers after about 10-12 calls in well less than a minute.

-I have put extensive debugging in my code, which indicates spurious invocations are not being done.
-There is even a test case I wrote that does nothing but invoke the call, and it has the same limit, as do curl commands.
-So the best I can do is present the code as written, which in my opinion, is a solid approach, and it's written to work at scale.
+Looking at the HTTP repsonse headers, we see: `X-Rate-Limit-Limit: 10.00`, and `X-Rate-Limit-Duration: 1`, so it appears we are actually limited in such a way.

 ## Tests
 There are a few unit tests in the service package, but they mostly test using the active endpoints and just check that nothing failed.
 If I had more time given the expected time to be spent, I would have added some table-driven tests that talked to a mock server, as well as a full-on integration test.